ddjfreedom/recent-downloads-alfred-v2/README.markdown

 the most recent downloads in the Downloads folder.

 The items are sorted in decreasing order based on the time they are added to the folder.
+The item is filtered by testing whether the query is a subsequence (need not be consecutive) of it.

 There are two operations on the selected item:

 1. open with default application (default)
-2. reveal in Finder (with "option" key)
+2. reveal in Finder (holding "option" key)

 # Installation
 The scripts in the workflow use Ruby gems 'amatch' and 'nokogiri',